charlie-captain/MeowAI/README.md

 # MeowAI

-Detect cat and tag image on synology photos by yolov5, also supports recognition of other 80 scenes
+Use Yolov5 to perform offline detection on images and add tags to the images in Synology Photos, supporting the recognition of 80 scenes.

 [中文文档](./README-CN.md)